opencasestudies/ocs-twitter-vaccination-sentiment/README.md

 This case study is a comprehensive introduction to working with text data:

-- The tidytext library is the foundation of the study, allowing students to continue using tidyverse libraries such as "dplyr" and "ggplot2".
+- The `tidytext` library is the foundation of the study, allowing students to continue using tidyverse libraries such as `dplyr` and `ggplot2`.

 - For cleaning text data, the package `stringr` is used to parse strings with regular expressions.

 - Natural language processing methods such as tokenization, word stemming, removing stop words, and finding n-grams are introduced as a means to clean and explore text data.

-- Sentiment analysis with the tidytext library is introduced
+- Sentiment analysis with the `tidytext` library is introduced.

-- Document clustering or Topic Modeling is performed using Latent Dirichlet allocation from the  `topicmodels` package.
+- Document clustering or topic modeling is performed using Latent Dirichlet allocation from the `topicmodels` package.

 ### Other notes and resources